OSSVerse/OSSVerse-In-A-Box/setup.md

     11. Open the POST methid of oasp->products api and click on execute as done above.

-    12. Click on try out and enter the access token obtained in step 10 above.
+    12. Click on "Try it out" and enter the access token obtained in step 10 above.

-    13. Update the product details in prodcut body and click execute.
+    13. Update the product details in product body and click on execute button.
     ![alt text](./docs/images/Swagger-6.png)

     14. Verify 200 OK as response.